-The University will make admission decisions using criteria, which do not consider an individual's disability.
-Thus, the University will not impose or apply admission or eligibility criteria that screen out or tend to screen out individuals on the basis of their disability, unless such criteria is necessary for the provision of the program, service or activity being offered.
+The University will make admission decisions without considering disability status.
+The University will not impose or apply admission or eligibility criteria that screen out or tend to screen out individuals on the basis of their disability, unless such criteria is necessary for the provision of the program, service or activity being offered.
 The University believes that this carries out the intent of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.

 Students with disabilities desiring to enroll in any program, service or activity of Pepperdine University must be able to meet the minimal standards of both the University and the particular school, program, service, or activity to which admission is sought.

 The University does not engage in any affirmative action programs for students with disabilities, nor does it consider a student's disability in evaluating admission criteria.
 It is, of course, within the student's discretion to inform the Admissions Committee of a disability if they wish.
 If this choice is made, the University will not discriminate against the student on the basis of the disability and will make reasonable accommodations when necessary.

 I've been accepted at Pepperdine, and I have a disability… how do I receive accommodations?

 Congratulations!
 Welcome to Pepperdine University.
 In order to receive accommodations, you will need to register with Disability Services.
 You can begin the process of registration here.

 I have a mobility issue.
 How do I get around campus?

 Because of the campus terrain and the limited parking available on campus, Pepperdine is pleased to offer a medical escort service for people with chronic medical conditions and disabilities, temporary or permanent.
 This service eliminates the need for parking passes, as anyone can call or schedule for rides from point A to point B. Please call Department of Public Safety (DPS) at 310-506-4442 to receive a medical escort on campus.